Dental Implants in Austin, TX

 Metal-Free Dental Implants

 In addition to traditional metal dental implants, we also offer metal-free dental implants.
 These advanced implants are crafted from a strong ceramic material called zirconia.
 We recommend these implants for patients with a titanium allergy or sensitivity.
 They are also cosmetically beneficial for patients with thinning gums.
-Metal-free dental implants are white, similar in color to your natural tooth.
+Metal-free dental implants are white, similar in color to your natural teeth.
 The silver coloration of a metal implant may show through a thinning gumline, while metal-free implants look more natural.

 Austin residents with missing teeth should not forgo dental implant treatment.
 Gaps in the teeth reduce confidence in one’s smile and increase the risk of tooth decay and gum disease because of bacteria and plaque buildup in the empty spaces.
 Dental implants offer a permanent solution to a single missing tooth or multiple lost teeth.
-Dental implants fuse with the jaw.
-They connect directly to the living bone.
+Dental implants fuse with the jaw and connect directly to the living bone.
 As a result, suitable candidates must have enough bone to hold them.
-The bone also must be strong enough to support the dental implants, and the gums must be healthy enough to recover from dental surgery.
+The bone also must be strong enough to support the dental implants, and the gums must be healthy enough to recover from dental implant surgery.

 What Can I Expect from the Dental Implant Process in Austin, TX?